arilebedey/sxhkd-auto-config-switcher/README.md

 Brief description:

-I first wrote MainSwitcher.py which allowed me to switch between sxhkd configurations with a dedicated hotkey (which was semicolon in my case), but I realized that it should also be automated, so I wrote AutoChSX.py that automacally switches the configs based on the window that is currently in focus
+I first wrote MainSwitcher.py which allowed me to switch between sxhkd configurations with a dedicated hotkey (which was semicolon in my case), but I realized that the switching should mostly be automatic, so I wrote AutoChSX.py.
+It automatically switches between my two main sxhkd configurations based on the window that is currently in focus (and it can also be paused by excecuting the /helpers/togglepause bash script)